yuliniris/Quantitative-Finance-Projects/Trend-Prediction-Using-LSTM/README.md

 # Trend Prediction for S&P 500 ETF Trust Using LSTM Model

 ## Problems
-Prediction of movement of S&P 500 ETF Trust
+Sequence modeling approaches, such as a recurrent neural network, show effectively model sequential data.
+This project is to predict the movement of S&P 500 ETF Trust using LSTM model.

 ## Methodology
 - Features: technical indicators, time-based factors, rolling statistics, fundamental factors, factors based on cointegration analysis.
-- Data source: Federal bank, Yahoo finance.
 - Based on correlation analysis, Augmented Dickey-Fuller unit root test, cointegration analysis, and finally, the model uses 18 features.
+- Architecture: 5 layers and last one is output layer, using Relu and elu as the activation function, and for output layer, using sigmoid function as the activation function.
 - Comparing fine-tuning methods, random search, hyperband, and Bayesian, it applies Bayesian Optimization.
-- comparing two optimization methods, Adam and RMSprop, Adam is slightly better.
+- Comparing two optimization methods, Adam and RMSprop, Adam is slightly better.

+## Data source
+- Federal bank, Yahoo finance.

 ## Results
 - The results show sensitivity to the threshold of label.
+- When the threshold for the label is 0.1%, the model only identifies 31% of actual class 1 cases, whereas it can identify 100% of actual class 1 cases, when the threshold for label becomes 0.09%.

 ## Project Report
 the full project report: [Project Report PDF]( https://github.com/yuliniris/Quantitative-Finance-Projects/blob/main/Trend-Prediction-Using-LSTM/Trend-Prediction-using-LSTM.pdf)